During some recent coaching sessions, I was surprised to hear a number of people in senior roles saying they had ‘Imposter Syndrome’.

 Another way to tackle it is…

 Once you connect to a sense of mission that others can share and buy into, this can provide the energy to align all of the above questions to serve a bigger calling or purpose.
-This, more than anything else, is the idea of service which can melt away imposter syndrome – you feel a leading part of a harmonising team that begins to build energy and results in an upward spiral of success.
+This, more than anything else, is the idea of service, which can melt away Imposter Syndrome.
+You feel a leading part of a harmonising team which begins to build energy and results in an upward spiral of success.

 This model I’ve used here is Robert Dilts’ Logical Levels, which is one of the most effective and widely used tools in NLP.

 I also cover a lot of these topics on our Taster Days.

 Where to find us